pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 Real-world data rarely can be imported without "work arounds".
 You will often find unusual data entries and values you don't expect.
 Sometimes, these values are documented - for example, a 9999 may represent a missing value in a dataset.
 Other times, there are typos and other errors in the data that you need to handle.
 These unusual values or instances in a dataset or workflow are sometimes called "edge cases".

 Writing robust code that handles unexpected values will make your code run smoothly and fail gracefully.
-This type of code, which combines functions (or classes) and checks within the functions that handle messy data, will make your code easier to maintain over time.
+This type of code, which combines functions (or classes) and checks within the functions that handle messy data, will make your code easier to maintain.

+Things like helpful error messages and fast failing will also improve the experience for someone else using your code - OR your future self.

 :::{tip}
 Using functions, classes, and methods (functions within a class) is a great first step in handling messy data.
 A function or method provides a modular unit you can test outside of the workflow for the edge cases you may encounter.
 Also, because a function is a modular unit, you can add elements to handle unexpected processing features as you build your workflow.